Explanations of items in the income statement

 2024

 The subsequent valuation of purchase price liabilities and the valuation of embedded derivatives relate to the measurement through profit or loss of the purchase price liabilities and derivatives agreed in the course of the Warburg Pincus investment in the Business Applications segment, whose valuation depends in particular on the enterprise value of the IONOS Group SE.
-For further information, please refer to Note 34.1.
+Warburg Pincus sold its entire stake in IONOS Group SE on March 27, 2025.
+As a result, the purchase price liability and embedded derivatives became due.
+For further information, please refer to Note 35.1.

-The interest expense from the deferral of spectrum liabilities results from the agreement with the Federal Ministry of Transport and Digital Network Infrastructure under which the payment obligation for mobile communications spectrum was extended to 2030.
-Please refer to Note 34.3 for further details.
+The interest expense from deferral of spectrum liabilities results from the agreement with the Federal Ministry of Transport and Digital Network Infrastructure under which the payment obligation for mobile communications spectrum was extended to 2030.
+Please refer to Notes 24.1 and 35.3.

 14. Financial income